 Whether it’s installed in just one room or throughout the whole space, hardwood floors tend to be a hefty investment.
 Therefore, it’s wise to know how to best upkeep and maintain your floors to keep them looking their best for years on end.

 There are quite a few do’s and don’ts when it comes to keeping your hardwood floors in top shape.
 They don’t have the same maintenance routine as tile, laminate, or carpet even though you can use some of the same cleaning tools.
 For instance:

-There are other issues that can come up with hardwood floors, and one of the most common examples are squeaks.
+There are other issues that can come up with hardwood floors, and one of the most common examples is squeaks.
 Short of feeling like you’re living in a haunted house, squeaky floors can be a source of great annoyance.
-This can happen if your floors are nailed down and they’re rubbing up and down on the subfloor, or moisture getting into the boards and causing gaps to occur, again leading to movement against the nails.
+This can happen if your floors are nailed down and they’re rubbing up and down on the subfloor, or if moisture has gotten into the boards causing gaps to occur, again leading to movement against the nails.
 Thankfully, depending on the source of the noise, there are solutions!
-Now, depending on your level of comfort you can totally handle these fixes yourself.
+Now, depending on your level of comfort you can handle these fixes yourself.
 They can range from applying adhesives, buying squeak-elimination kits from the hardware store, or even installing shims.
 To see how to take matters into your own hands, be sure to read our post on how to fix a squeaky floor.